The theater where Nirvana played their first gig

 Place of Interest Tacoma, Washington

-This is the location where Nirvana played their first gig.
+This is the venue where Nirvana played their first gig.

-It is situated at 5441 South M Street in Tacoma, Washington.
+It is located at 5441 South M Street in Tacoma, Washington.

-At the time, it was known as the Community World Theater.
+During the late 1980s, it was known as the Community World Theater.
 These days, it is the home of a Christian church called Templo Maranatha.

 Community World Theater